xkuang/dances-with-datascience/recurrent_neural_networks/RNN_introduction.md

 #### Synchronous Sequences
 Description: Synced sequence input and output.

 Use cases: Video classification, where we wish to label each frame of the video.

-- insert more material here
+Part of speech tagging .
+Generative models for text (e.g. generating code, generating Shakespeare).

 ## Advanced Topics